 Normal Body Weight Squat

 Pistol Squat is a little different in the movement pattern.

 To adjust to that, I will contact you to bring your feet closer than hip-width, almost touching.
 Knees are tucked in over the toes, and you can probably grab a little kettlebell weight for this one as you practice, and you are going to sit back and sit all the way down as you squat.

 Two Legged Squat

-They might say, “Hey, Forest don’t round your back that looks crappy and you can’t squat that way.”
-Here’s the thing, your back is going to round as you do the Pistol Squat which is okay.
+They might say, “Hey, Forest, don’t round your back that looks crappy, and you can’t squat that way.”
+Here’s the thing, your back is going to round as you do the Pistol Squat, which is okay.
 The danger in rounding out your back is when it is loaded up with a weight, like in the back squat.

-#2 – Assisted Pistol
+2. Assisted Pistol

 I am doing it with my right leg here.
-I put my weight onto my right leg and I am going to keep my eyes fixed on the point in front of me as I come up towards it during my movement.
-I am going to use the suspension trainer and help myself to stay in a good strong position.
+I will use the suspension trainer and help myself stay in a good strong position.
+And I put my weight onto my right leg, and I will keep my eyes fixed on the point in front of me as I come up towards it during my movement.

-#3 – Box Pistol
+3. Box Pistol

-#4 – Pistol Squat
+4. Pistol Squat